 Alexander Dennis Limited (ADL) had relocated the engine and drivetrain components of the Enviro500 (3-door) buses to the right of the chassis, likely requiring significant engineering effort.
 This new powertrain layout allows for a full-low-floor right-hand-drive bus, the first of its kind for ADL.

 One unique consequence of the redesign is that the rear axle is now the drive axle, instead of the middle axle.
-This was previously identified in the concept renders released by ADL shortly after the announcement of the tender result in 2019, and since confirmed to be so, based on pictures of the actual bus.

 As for the Enviro500 chassis, ADL previously delivered 216 Enviro500 such buses in the conventional layout.
 The first batch (201 units) entered service between Jun 2014–Dec 2015, and the second batch (15 units) entered service in August 2017, all of which were Euro V-compliant.